gato-gordo/ui_architecture_tools_processes/README.md

 ----------------------------------
 ## Use ###

-[Nothing] - if data flows up and down component trees without crossing over branches horizontally much, you don't really need a special state management library.
+[Nothing][ph] - if data flows up and down component trees without much crossing over branches horizontally much, you don't really need a special state management library.  introduce library when events on one part of the page/app start affecting distant parts of the page/app.

 [Redux][redux]